Dublin

 According to Article 127 of the Asylum Act, an asylum seeker subject to the Dublin procedure has the same rights and obligations as an asylum seeker in the regular procedure until the date when the transfer is effectively carried out.
 Hence, they also have access to free legal assistance.

 Asylum seekers have the same conditions to access legal assistance in the Dublin procedure as those subject to the regular procedure (see Regular Procedure: Legal Assistance).
 The only difference, which might be problematic, is the 5-day deadline to lodge an appeal against a Dublin decision.
-Nevertheless, legal counsellors have not reported any problems in filling appeals against negative decisions.
+Nevertheless, legal counsellors have not reported any problems in filing appeals against negative decisions.

 Suspension of transfers

-Greece: Romania resumed Dublin procedures to Greece as of 1 October 2018.[29]
-73 outgoing requests were made to Greece in 2022, according to the statistics provided by IGI-DAI and no transfers to Greece were carried out.[30]
+Greece: Romania resumed Dublin procedures to Greece as of 1 October 2018.[31]
+73 outgoing requests were made to Greece in 2022, according to the statistics provided by IGI-DAI and no transfers to Greece were carried out.[32]
 The directors of the regional centres stated that transfers to Greece are not carried out.
-In 2023, transfers to Greece were not carried out.[31]
+In 2023, transfers to Greece were not carried out.[33]
+In 2024, although Romania continued to submit outgoing Dublin requests to Greece (a total of 2 take back requests, as indicated by IGI), no transfers to Greece were carried out, maintaining the trend observed in previous years.[34]

-Bulgaria: The highest number of “take back” requests (205) were issued to Bulgaria in 2022 but only two transfers were carried out.[32]
+Bulgaria: The highest number of “take back” requests (205) were issued to Bulgaria in 2022 but only two transfers were carried out.[35]
 In 2023, one request was sent and one transfer was implemented.
+For 2024 there was no information provided.
+In 2024, Romania submitted a total of 163 “take back” requests and 11 “take charge” requests to Bulgaria.
+According to IGI data, a total of 174 requests were issued, and 4 transfers to Bulgaria were effectively carried out, indicating a modest increase in actual transfers compared to previous years.[36]

 The situation of Dublin returnees